edenmath/eden/CONTRIBUTING.md

 1. Don't be rude
 2. Don't open fake issues (this is obvious but trust me, when it happens it's frustrating)

+As well as some requirements for contributing:
+1. Knowing enough C to code something to contribute
+2. Being able to create a pull request for it

 There are also some style guidelines:
 (You only have to read these if you plan on contributing code)